Skip to Main Content

 If the data used to train the AI is biased, the generated outputs reflect that bias.
 This perpetuates stereotypes, misinformation and other inaccuracies.

-Read through the types of data bias that GenAI can include in the interactive below.
+Read through the types of data bias that genAI can include in the interactive below.
 Match the type and the definition by drag and drop.

 Prompts